tsuda16k/sketcher/README.md

 sketch, `sketch(im)`, produced a weird result.
 This can be fixed by adding shadow, such as `sketch(im, shadow = 0.4)`.
-Finding the right value of the shadow parameter usually requires trial and error, but usually 0.3 or 0.4 will produce a reasonable result.
+Finding the right value of the shadow parameter usually requires trial and error, but usually a value between 0.3 and 0.6 will produce a reasonable result.

 <p>